Lake Farm Country Park: Flora and fauna

 Most of the site is open grassland and shrubs, which Hillingdon Council have described as "important for wildlife".
 A trim trail ran through the site, which was recognisable by its skylark sculpture.

 The site has a diverse habitat structure, including areas of ditch, hedgerow, grassland and ruderal/tall herbs.

 Lake Farm is a popular habitat for birds.
 It is home to skylarks, which are included in the UK Biodiversity Action Plan for threatened species.
 In July 2012 birdwatchers descended on the park to catch a glimpse of a red-backed shrike, which is extremely rare in the United Kingdom.

 Facilities and features

 The Country Park features a bird sculpture by Ben Dearnley, who came to prominence as Official Olympic Artist for London's 2012 Olympics.

 Two areas of more formal open space are situated in the north-western and north-eastern corners of the park, which includes short-mown grass, planted trees and a children's play area.

 Circular footpaths link in with local roads and the canal, and the area is popular for dog walking as can be seen by the presence of dog bins.
 There is a BMX track on the western edge of the site.

 Transport

 Buses

-The A10 and H50 use Dawley Road, and U4 and 350 use Botwell Lane.
-Hayes town centre is 500m away, with its many other regular bus services.
+The Bus route A10 and 350 use Dawley Road, and U4 and 350 use Botwell Lane.
+Hayes town centre is 500 metres away, with its many other regular bus services.

-Train
+Rail

-The closest train station is Hayes and Harlington which is a little over 1 km walk along the canal.
+The closest railway station is Hayes & Harlington which is a little over 1 km walk along the canal.